paulbradshaw/jsintro/onclick/readme.md

   }
 ```

-Now this isn't the most efficient way to do things: we should really think of a way to avoid duplicating the same code.
-But that would involve more complex code and at this point the main objective is to get to grips with the process of triggering events with a click.
+Now this isn't the most efficient way to do things: we should really think of a way to avoid duplicating the same code (which we'll do later).
+At this point the main objective is to get to grips with the process of triggering events with a click.

 ## Keeping a score